-We sat down with Mortensen to discuss Designit’s approach to hybrid work and the role Webex collaboration devices play.
+We sat down with Mortensen to discuss Designit’s approach to hybrid work and the role Cisco collaboration devices play.
 The team has embraced a few core principles that guide their efforts:

 Read on for a deep dive into these principles and insights into how your company can build hybrid workspaces with employee well-being and creative collaboration in mind.

 Too often, collaboration can become synonymous with meetings—especially in our world of hybrid work where video meetings abound.

 We can get laser-focused on creating meeting spaces, choosing the best virtual meeting software, and making sure we have the right video conferencing equipment, and the coolest conference room chairs (or virtual backgrounds).